PeterAnami/alx-low_level_programming/README.md

-# Low level programming
+# programing language
-This is a low level programming task in C
+This is a low level programming language